Joe’s been in touch with his 12×8 HO scale:

 The right (east) corner of the layout features the logging operation.

-2019 was mostly filled with detailing and making sure everything worked together and complimented the overall intent of the railroad.
+The following year was mostly filled with detailing and making sure everything worked together and complimented the overall intent of the railroad.
 Most of the buildings, etc. were placed on the layout where they belong.

 Here is the logging operation with the San Juan Lumber Co. steam engine completed.